Problems

-What is the minimum number of points necessary to mark inside a convex \(n\)-sided polygon, so that at least one marked point always lies inside any triangle whose vertices are shared with those of the polygon?
+What is the minimum number of points necessary to mark inside a convex \(n\)-gon, so that at least one marked point always lies inside any triangle whose vertices are the vertices of the polygon?

 A square of side 15 contains 20 non-overlapping unit squares.
 Prove that it is possible to place a circle of radius 1 inside the large square, so that it does not overlap with any of the unit squares.